 Attractive nuisance laws describe hazards that can lure children, with tragic results.
 These measures put the onus on property owners to protect children from certain dangers on site that are known to attract children – even when those children are trespassing on the property.

-Boston child injury lawyers at The Law Offices of Jeffrey S. Glassman know that children thrive on curiosity.
+Boston child injury lawyers at Jeffrey Glassman Injury Lawyers know that children thrive on curiosity.
 They crave exploration of the world around them.
 But they don’t always recognize the risks.

 Some commonly-cited attractive nuisances in historical case law:

 - Swimming pools (particularly those that are not properly gated or fenced)

 - Railroads (see Sioux City & Pacific Railroad v.
 Stout)

 - Construction sites (falls through unfinished floors, injuries caused by heavy equipment, falling objects, unsecured trenches and pits)

 - Power lines and high-voltage towers